-Stay in some seriously sexy accommodation
+You can stay in some seriously sexy accommodation

 With everything from rustic-luxe retreats and charming boutique properties to mega-suites overlooking the latest superclub, there are some incredible places to stay on the island.
 Groups who really want to splurge also have a selection of villas to choose from, some of which take luxury rentals to new heights.

-The fabulous sunsets
+The sunsets are fabulous

 Find inner peace at a yoga or meditation retreat

 Many of the clubbers of yesterday are the yoga bunnies of today, and Ibiza now attracts the world’s finest instructors, offering retreats in the most beautiful surroundings.
 Where better to practise your downward dog and sun salutations than on sandy beaches and in pine-scented forests?
 Choose between a myriad of private or group retreats, or even complete your 200-hour yoga teacher training and come home with an incredible new skill.

 Florence Derrick contributed additional reporting to this article.

 WHAT DO YOU LOVE ABOUT YOUR JOB?